 Talking to High Schoolers About “End of the World” Fear

 Back when I was in Jr. High, the world was scheduled to end.
 It was 1988 and there was a popular book out called 88 Reasons Why the Rapture is in 1988.
-It was written Ima Krazeman but he went by the name Edgar C. Whisenant.
+It was written by Ima Krazeman but he went by the name Edgar C. Whisenant.
 For whatever reason, my dad drove me to school that unfateful day and I asked him if it was true that the world would end.
 He gave me that look like, “Are you an idiot?”, but because my father is loving, he changed his face and tone and said, “Don’t worry, I’ll see you at dinner.”
-Which turned out to be true so I regard my father as more qualified at predictions than Whisenant and Camping.
+Which turned out to be true so I regard my father as more qualified at predictions than Whisenant and Harold Camping.

 There’s always an “End of the World” prediction lurking somewhere in pop-culture.
 Whether it be a Nostradamus prediction at the checkout line or a summer blockbuster movie or a guy on a New York street corner preaching that it’s time to “turn or burn”.
 There are also more sophisticated ways of communicating humanity’s demise – like the Discovery Channel’s many features or Y2K or Al Gore’s televangelism ministry.
 I mean speaking of Gore, besides not literally standing on a street corner and having nicer hair, I’m not really sure what the difference is between him and the “bullhorn guy”.
-His “scriptures” is the scientific research that he puts his faith in.
+His “scriptures” are the scientific research that he puts his faith in.
 In any case, it seems every 10 years or so, we have an end of the world prediction from a rich white guy.

 For many of us, this is all non-sense and even after a few moments of letting our imagination run away, its relatively easy to dismiss.
 But I have found for young people like Sr. High students, that there is a good bit of fear created.
 If you ask some, they are inclined to tell you that a scenario like Jake Gyllenhaal’s “The Day After Tomorrow” is possible because of what we are doing to our planet.
 What I also found is that many of our Christian students (and Christian adults!) are afraid of the return of Jesus.

 A quick pause here because I know some of you – I’m all for stewardship of our planet (in fact, I was just voted “Greenest Youth Pastor” at a recent local youth pastor gathering.
-The prize was a used napkin as I recall).
+The prize was a used napkin).
 But the scenarios in these doomsday movies don’t hold much merit for me.
 In a world where anything is possible, it seems the wiser thing is to trust in a God that cares for humanity and creation than to fear cosmic destruction from arbitrary means.
 But I digress.

 It’s been my observation that the people who talk most about the end of the world and the rapture are generally older people.
 From my thirty-something perspective, it seems that they want to avoid the process of dying.
 It’s been my experience and continued observation that those who most resist the idea of the end of the world and the rapture are younger people.
 Among the reasons, they too would like to experience the joys of physical intimacy or to be blunt – sex.
 Mention this to a bunch of young Christian married couples who were raised in church and they will all tell you some version of the nightmare they had about Jesus ripping the roof off their sanctuary after the pastor declares them husband and wife.
 “Noooo, we read I Kissed Dating Goodbye and now were going to Punta Cana for our honeymoon, please Jesus, come back next week!”